 Anticipation Inventory vs Safety Stock

 Anticipation inventory is like safety stock.
 But instead of hedging against uncertainty, it represents a prediction of demand increase.
+You expect the sell through rate of anticipation inventory to be quicker than safety stock because they will be around for fewer inventory days.

 A good example is a clothing company knowing that outerwear purchases as winter approaches.
 They’ll work to acquire enough coats, scarves, hats, and the rest of it in anticipation of the spike in demand.